 There are more than 30 flat-screen TVs, from 55 inches to 85 inches.

 The restaurant’s brewery equipment is installed but brewing has not started.
-Instead, they have 60 kegs in a cooler brought from Springfield.
+Instead, Strings has 60 kegs in a cooler brought from Springfield.

 When it opens, there will be nine Strings beers and three guest taps.

-During the first month or so as the brewery operation comes online, he expects there may be a time when there are fewer choices.
+During the first month or so as the brewery operation comes online, Adeeb expects there may be a time when there are fewer choices.

-If they run out of Strings IPAs, for example, they will arrange to serve another local brewer’s IPA.
+If the restaurant runs out of Strings IPAs, for example, it will arrange to serve another local brewer’s IPA.

 “It will probably take us six months to where we have got 10 to 14 beers consistently in both places,” Adeeb said.

-The menu is sports bar fare that includes wings, smoked brisket, burgers, pulled pork, salads and chicken tenders.
+The menu is sports bar fare that includes wings, smoked brisket, burgers, pulled pork, chicken tenders and salads.

 The Adeeb family goes back three generations in the hospitality industry.
-Among the restaurants the family has owned include the former Green Turtle on Philips Highway and the Sea Turtle Inn in Atlantic Beach, which is now One Ocean.
+Restaurants the family has owned include the former Green Turtle on Philips Highway and the Sea Turtle Inn in Atlantic Beach, which is now One Ocean.
 In 1979, Adeeb’s father, Joe Jr., bought Bono’s Pit Bar-B-Q.

 Adeeb’s sons and their wives – Trevor and Katie Adeeb and Colby and Victoria Adeeb – work at the restaurant.
 Adeeb’s sons brew the beer.

-Strings’ motto sums up what it is about: Family.
+Strings’ motto sums up its mission: Family.
 Beer.
 Sports.